netdata/netdata/collectors/fping.plugin/README.md

 The fping plugin supports monitoring latency, packet loss and uptime of any number of network end points, by pinging them with `fping`.

-A recent version of `fping` is required (one that supports option `-N`).

 ## Install fping

-### Compile from source
+The required version is 4.3 and above.

+### Distributions that don't have 4.3+

+Ensure your system has C compiler (e.g. `gcc`).
-If you have a C compiler, the supplied plugin can install it, by running:
+Then the supplied plugin can install it, by running:

 ```sh
 /usr/libexec/netdata/plugins.d/fping.plugin install